saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-migration.md

 #### **Appium Capabilities**

-Validate that the Appium capabilities you've used on TestObject will still work when you move tests to Sauce Labs; see [Appium Capabilities for Real Device Testing](/basics/test-config-annotation/test-config).
+Validate that the Appium capabilities you've used on TestObject will still work when you move tests to Sauce Labs; see [Mobile App Appium Capabilities](/dev/test-configuration-options).

 ### Step 4: Upload your Application to Sauce Application Storage